 Although some people believe it’s written in small fonts on thin paper to make it difficult to read and use, it’s actually done so to save on shipping costs.
 Yes, if you had to fold up a large font-sized package insert and place it in each box that contains a vial or bottle of medication, the shipping weight and volume would make the cost astronomical.
 And that cost would pass down to consumers.

 In general, package inserts are part of what is called the “labeling” of the drug, which means all the verbiage that a pharmaceutical company may say about the drug.
-It is not just the printing on the vial or box, labeling encompasses almost everything said about the drug, including advertising, PI’s, and yes, the box and printing on the vial.
+It is not just the printing on the vial or box, labeling encompasses almost everything said about the drug, including advertising, package inserts, and yes, the box and printing on the vial.

 You will hear FDA regulators and individuals in pharmaceutical companies refer to “labeling” all of the time.
 Labeling is strictly regulated because it establishes the claims made about the drug or device, how it is to be used, and other pertinent information.
 Even what sales reps say to physicians in a sales call is covered by the drug’s labeling.

-In the USA, the Food and Drug Administration has established very strict rules in the Code of Federal Regulations (CFR) on what can be and cannot be stated in the package insert.
+In the USA, the Food and Drug Administration has established very strict rules in the Code of Federal Regulations (CFR) on what can and cannot be stated in the package insert.
 There is very little variance in format or quality of information from one PI to another one even for very different classes of drugs.
 Amusingly, the regulations even state the type and size of the font used in the PI.

 Writing vaccine package inserts

-The Medical or Regulatory Departments (both or individually) of the pharmaceutical company writes the PI, using the boilerplate language established by the FDA (or other regulatory agencies such as those from Japan or Europe).
+The Medical or Regulatory Departments (both or individually) of the pharmaceutical company write the PI, using the boilerplate language established by the FDA (or other regulatory agencies such as those from Japan or Europe).
 Note that there is a lot of consistency between all pharmaceutical regulatory agencies across the world for what is in the PI so that it is similar across the world.
 You are not going to find better information in a European PI, though you’ll get to see the Latvian translation of the PI if that is important to you.

 After the Medical and/or Regulatory departments complete the initial draft of the PI, it is usually passed through different departments of the company for further review, correction, and approval.
 For example, the manufacturing department may not agree with a statement about how the drug or device is manufactured, and it is corrected.
 Spelling errors are commonly found.

-The draft PI is then included with the New Drug Application (NDA) which is the system in the United States through which drug company formally proposes to the Food and Drug Administration (FDA) that the agency review and clear a new pharmaceutical for marketing in the USA.
+The draft PI is then included with the New Drug Application (NDA) which is the system in the United States through which a drug company formally proposes to the Food and Drug Administration (FDA) that the agency review and clear a new drug for marketing in the USA.
 The FDA reviews the whole application, including all labeling (in the parlance of drug regulation, everything written about the drug, from advertising to the PI to vial labels, are considered “labeling”), data, clinical trials, manufacturing, etc. before determining if it will be approved.

-Contrary to popular belief (including from an amazing number of physicians), a pharmaceutical company cannot change an indication unless it has a new approval from the FDA.
+Contrary to popular belief (including from an amazing number of physicians), a pharmaceutical company cannot change an indication unless it has new approvals from the FDA.
 Even making a change that allows a medication to be used on children (a pediatric indication) can take years of clinical trials and regulatory review before a pharmaceutical company can make that claim.

-The FDA spends a lot of time reviewing pharmaceutical labeling because it has the most direct impact on patients’ health – although not a critical issue with vaccines, contraindications, and drug interactions are very important to pharmacists and physicians for many drugs.
+The FDA spends a lot of time reviewing pharmaceutical labeling because it has the most direct impact on patient’s health – although not a critical issue with vaccines, contraindications, and drug interactions are very important to pharmacists and physicians for many drugs.

 Interpreting vaccine package inserts